Titicut Follies

 Titicut Follies is a 1967 American direct cinema documentary film produced, written, and directed by Frederick Wiseman and filmed by John Marshall.
 It deals with the patient-inmates of Bridgewater State Hospital for the Criminally Insane, a Massachusetts Correctional Institution in Bridgewater, Massachusetts.
 The title is taken from that of a talent show put on by the hospital staff.
 Titicut is the Wampanoag name for the nearby Taunton River.

 The film won accolades in Germany and Italy.
-Wiseman went on to produce a number of such films examining social institutions (e.g. hospitals, police, schools, etc.) in the United States.
+Wiseman went on to produce many more such films examining social institutions (e.g. hospitals, police, schools, etc.) in the United States.

 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Synopsis

-Titicut Follies portrays the occupants of Bridgewater State Hospital, who are often kept in barren cells and infrequently bathed.
-It also depicts inmates/patients required to strip naked publicly, force feeding, and the indifference and bullying by many of the hospital’s staff.
+Titicut Follies portrays the occupants of Bridgewater State Hospital, who were often kept in barren cells and infrequently bathed.
+It also depicts inmates/patients required to strip naked publicly, force feeding, and the indifference and bullying by many of the hospital's staff.

+The film employs methods of direct cinema, which emphasizes observation, limited stylization, and non-intervention by filmmakers.